 GRAND THEFT PARSONS is shot with low budget and it shows through rather un-spectacular and over-used sets and locations.
 The filmmakers nevertheless made the decent job of recreating the period.
 The plot - although not particularly strong nor very funny, despite some truly bizarre situations - flows nicely.
 More importantly, characters look human and audience can sympathise with them.
 The flashback scenes where Phil and Gram move from Baltimore to Joshua Tree - this is the trip that inspires the desire to be buried there - are insane.
-Even though their move was within the USA, Phil later constantly raves about the expert Baltimore movers he used, primarily because they helped him move some contraband along with their furniture.
-The moving van gets stopped by a cop because the driver fails to signal a turn, cutting off the trooper's vehicle.
-Phil and Gram convince the cop to ignore the infraction by pretending to be on the way to visit their dying mother.
-The trip from Baltimore is completely irrelevant to the main story, but is probably in there to show how wild these guys are.
-Every time they mention "Baltimore movers" someone cracks up at the inside joke which eventually gets old.
-Johnny Knoxville is impressive in one of his first "real" roles.
-Michael Shannon and Robert Forster are also good in their roles, preventing the film to overdose on comedy or tragedy.
-Christina Applegate and her annoying character, on the other hand, is unnecessary addition to the film.
-Probably the biggest flaw of the film is failure to introduce Gram Parsons' music to the younger audiences.
-However, those who watch GRAND THEFT PARSONS might conclude that there are worse ways to pay respect to music legends.

-A cult film in the making.

-Now | GRAND THEFT PARSONS is shot with low budget and it shows through rather un-spectacular and over-used sets and locations.
-The filmmakers nevertheless made the decent job of recreating the period.
-The plot - although not particularly strong nor very funny, despite some truly bizarre situations - flows nicely.
-More importantly, characters look human and audience can sympathise with them.
-The flashback scenes where Phil and Gram move from Baltimore to Joshua Tree - this is the trip that inspires the desire to be buried there - are insane.
-Even though their move was within the USA, Phil later constantly raves about the expert Baltimore movers he used, primarily because they helped him move some contraband along with their furniture.
+Even though their move was within the USA, Phil later constantly raves about the international Baltimore movers service he used, primarily because they helped him move some contraband along with their furniture.
 The moving van gets stopped by a cop because the driver fails to signal a turn, cutting off the trooper's vehicle.
 Phil and Gram convince the cop to ignore the infraction by pretending to be on the way to visit their dying mother.
 The trip from Baltimore is completely irrelevant to the main story, but is probably in there to show how wild these guys are.
 Every time they mention "Baltimore movers" someone cracks up at the inside joke which eventually gets old.
 Johnny Knoxville is impressive in one of his first "real" roles.
 Michael Shannon and Robert Forster are also good in their roles, preventing the film to overdose on comedy or tragedy.
 Christina Applegate and her annoying character, on the other hand, is unnecessary addition to the film.
 Probably the biggest flaw of the film is failure to introduce Gram Parsons' music to the younger audiences.
 However, those who watch GRAND THEFT PARSONS might conclude that there are worse ways to pay respect to music legends.

 A cult film in the making.